Ella Emhoff makes surprise runway debut at New York Fashion Week

 Shortly after the ceremony, Emhoff was signed to IMG Models.
 The agency's formidable directory includes supermodels Karlie Kloss and Gisele Bündchen as well as Bella and Gigi Hadid.

-Like many other brands, Proenza Schouler is presenting its Fall-Winter 2021 womenswear collection digitally this yea due to ongoing health and safety concerns due to the pandemic.
+Like many other brands, Proenza Schouler is presenting its Fall-Winter 2021 womenswear collection digitally this year due to ongoing health and safety concerns due to the pandemic.

 Their campaign video sees the concrete perimeter of the Parrish Art Museum in New York turn into a makeshift runway.
 According to the show notes, the range aims to "comfort, inspire, and empower the modern-day woman."